Leica V-LUX Typ 114 vs X Vario

-Both the V-LUX Typ 114 and the X Vario are recent models that are part of the current product line-up.
-The V-LUX Typ 114 replaced the earlier Leica V-LUX 4, while the X Vario does not have a direct predecessor.
+The X Vario is a recent model that features in the current product line-up of Leica.
+In contrast, the V-LUX Typ 114 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So how do things add up?
 Is there a clear favorite between the Leica V-LUX Typ 114 and the Leica X Vario?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica V-LUX (Typ 114):

 - More detail: Offers more megapixels (20 vs 16.1MP) with a 11% higher linear resolution.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).

 - Better sound: Can connect to an external microphone for higher quality sound recording.